Ombudsman services by country: Andorra

 In the Principality of Andorra, the ombudsman is called Raonador del Ciutadà.

 Argentina

-The Defensor del Pueblo de la Nación Argentina (The People's Defender of The Nation of Argentina), established in Article 86 of the Constitution, is an independent body related to the Argentine National Congress with functional autonomy, as it does not receive instructions from any authority and enjoys same immunities and privileges as a legislator.
+The Defensor del Pueblo de la Nación Argentina (The People's Defender of The Nation of Argentina), established in Article 86 of the Constitution, is an independent body related to the Argentine National Congress with functional autonomy, as it does not receive instructions from any authority and enjoys the same privileges of a legislator.